The Complete Legal Guide For Running Sweepstakes, Contests, & More

 Often, terms like "sweepstakes," "contest," and even "lottery" are used interchangeably when referring to digital promotions.
 However, different types of promotions can vary significantly in format and execution and thus may be subject to distinct legal guidelines.

-To help, here are some basic overviews of the most common types of digital promotions.
+To help, here are some basic overviews of the most common types of digital promotions

 A sweepstakes is a game of chance where a winner is chosen through a random drawing and awarded a prize.
 There is no skill requirement, and the odds of winning are solely based on the total number of entries.
+Typically, individuals can enter sweepstakes by completing a straightforward action such as filling out a form or engaging with a brand's social media channels.
+Although multiple entry methods can be used in a sweepstakes, each entry holds equal weight.
+Depending on what an entrant is asked to do to enter, an alternate method of entry may be made available.

+Contests, such as photo contests, video contests, or essay contests, are competitions where participants perform a specific task or exhibit a skill to win a prize.
 Contests usually require some level of skill, creativity, or knowledge (i.e. can’t be guessing the number of jellybeans in a jar) and submissions are judged based on predetermined criteria that is defined in the Official Rules.
 Contests are great for engaging customers and encouraging user-generated content.

 Game or Advergame promotions can include a variety of formats, such as collect-and-wins, bingo boards, scavenger hunts, and more.
 Games encourage customers to tap into their competitive spirit by participating in different activities and gathering unique pieces to win prizes.